UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Empirical Study

-Secondly, contrary to intuition, \textbf{hybrid retrieval cannot bring additional benefits compared with single retrieval, with performance being highly dependent on model and strategy.} Although the Remix strategy helps add code information, its MAP score improves by only 0.13\% compared to the Code2Code baseline.
-This demonstrates the difficulty of \textbf{existing models effectively utilising the complementary information between natural language and code}.
+Secondly, contrary to intuition, \textbf{hybrid code retrieval cannot bring additional benefits compared with single retrieval, with performance being highly dependent on model and strategy.} Although the Remix strategy incorporates code information into the query input, its MAP score improves by only 0.13\% compared to the Code2Code baseline.
+This demonstrates the difficulty of \textbf{existing models in effectively utilising the complementary information between natural language and code}.
 The Weight strategy is the only one that can stably improve the performance across all models, but the improvement is quite limited (an average improvement of MRR is 3.1\%, and an average improvement of MAP is 1.7\%).
 Moreover, the variance of the optimal weight $\alpha$ across different datasets averages around 3.9\%, indicating that the strategy lacks generalizability and necessitates task-specific hyperparameter tuning.
-It is worth noting that the ZC3 is an exception, achieving the best hybrid retrieval performance (MRR 86.45\%) with the Remix strategy.
+It is worth noting that ZC3 is an exception, achieving the best hybrid code retrieval performance (MRR 86.45\%) with the Remix strategy.
 This can be attributed to its extremely powerful code understanding capability, which enables the additional natural language to serve as an effective supplement.
-However, even CodeBridge, which integrates multiple SOTA models (BGE, UnXiCoder, CoCoSoDA), still underperforms ZC3.
+However, even CodeBridge, which integrates multiple SOTA models (BGE, UniXCoder, CoCoSoDA), still underperforms ZC3.
 This finding shows that \textbf{simply ensembling powerful models is insufficient to overcome the fundamental challenges of hybrid code retrieval}.